 - 'We will only exchange, repair or give credit notes'

 Signs which state ‘No refunds will be given if you have simply changed your mind’ are acceptable.

-Consumer Protection have a refund and returns sign which is available for you to download and display.
+Business section No Refunds page has a designed sign which is available to download and display.